-We are pleased to present this year's Annual Water Quality Report (Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
+We are pleased to present this year's Annual Water Quality Report (also known as Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
 This report is designed to provide details about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
-This report is a snapshot of last year's water quality.
+This report is a snapshot of our water quality in 2024.
 We are committed to providing you with information because informed customers are our best allies.
-Last year, we conducted tests for over 90 contaminants as part of our commitment to ensure safe drinking water.
-As you were informed at the time, our water temporarily exceeded drinking water standards for haloacetic acids (HAA5) last year.
+We are dedicated to producing drinking water that meets or exceeds all state and federal regulations.
+While new challenges do emerge, we remain vigilant in meeting the goals of source water protection, conservation, and community education when serving our customers.
+Last year, we conducted tests for many different contaminants as part of our commitment to ensure safe drinking water.
+As you were informed at the time, our water temporarily exceeded drinking water standards for haloacetic acids (HAA5) during the beginning of last year.
 (For more information, see the section labeled "Violations and Exceedances" at the end of this report.